aws-amplify/docs/ios/auth-facebook-setup.md

 # Set Up Facebook Authentication

-To use the following Facebook service configuration steps to federate Facebook as a user sign-in provider for AWS services called in your app, try the AWS Amplify `User Sign-in feature <add-aws-mobile-user-sign-in>`.
+To use the following Facebook service configuration steps to federate Facebook as a user sign-in provider for AWS services called in your app, try the AWS Amplify [User Sign-in feature](./add-aws-mobile-user-sign-in).

-You must first register your application with Facebook by using the [Facebook Developers portal] (https://developers.facebook.com/).
+You must first register your application with Facebook by using the [Facebook Developers portal](https://developers.facebook.com/).

 AWS Amplify generates code that enables you to use Facebook to provide federated authentication for your mobile app users.
 This topic explains how to set up Facebook as an identity provider for your app.